fengyanshi/shi_website/pub_journal.rst

 #.
 Westcott, G., Grilli, S., Spaulding, M., Shi, F., and Kirby, J.T., Assessing coastal risk from extreme storms with a phase resolving wave model: Case Study of Narragansett, RI, USA, submitted to Coastal Engineering, in revision.

 #.
-Chen, Y., Shi, F., Kirby, J. T., and Liang, B., A computationally efficient subgrid model for coupledsurface and groundwater flows, submitted to Coastal Engineering, in revision.

-#.
 Wang, G., Liang, Q., and Shi, F., Analytical and numerical investigation of trapped ocean waves along a submerged ridge, submitted to JFM, 2019.